OpenCHAMI/openchami.org/content/docs/guides/fabrica_migration.md

 - `/boot-service/` to `boot-service:8081`;
 - `/metadata-service/` to `metadata-service:8080`; and
 - `/tokensmith/` to `tokensmith:8080`.

+**If this file does not have an `.rpmsave` file (e.g. was not modified), no config merge is necessary.** The new package will have correct paths configured.

 Reapply site customizations with Quadlet drop-ins when possible.
 Do not restore the old BSS, cloud-init, Hydra, or OPAAL backends.